MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 > [!NOTE]
 > For the Stable Channel, updates roll out progressively over one or more days.
 To learn more, see [Progressive rollouts for Microsoft Edge updates](./microsoft-edge-update-progressive-rollout.md).
 There might be a delay before the new release is populated to the App Store (iOS) and Google Play (Android).

+## Version 123.0.2420.61 (Android): March 25, 2024

+Fixed various bugs and performance issues.
+This release includes general updates, new features, and new policies.

+### General updates

+- [iOS] Update MS Tunnel MAM SDK to 1.0.12
+- [iOS] Update MS Intune MAM SDK to 19.1.0
+- [Android] Remove "https" scheme check for managed bookmarks to support URLs such as `edge://…`.
+- [iOS] "Save to OneDrive" option in Edge now has upload progress indicator.

+### Bug fixes

+- [iOS] URL Block policy also shows "Site blocked" alert for http POST requests.
+- [Android] Fix a bug that NLTM SSO policy doesn't work in some conditions.
+- [Android] Fix issues for brand logo policy.
+- [iOS] Fix issues for new File upload block policy and idle timer policy.

+### New features

+- [iOS] Shared device mode public preview

+### Policy updates

+- [iOS] Introduces MAM policy to control the behavior the "Site Blocked" popup.
+This policy would let admins choose preferences between InPrivate and MSA if options are available.
+`com.microsoft.intune.mam.managedbrowser.AutoTransitionModeOnBlock`
+  - 0 (Default) - Always show choose popup windows
+  - 1 - Only MSA account login, auto transition to MSA
+  - 2 - When the MSA account login and InPrivate are enabled at the same time, auto transition to MSA
+  - 3 - When the MSA account login and InPrivate are enabled at the same time, auto transition to InPrivate.

+- [iOS] Introduce a policy to control the behavior of opening Intune unmanaged URL in work profile.
+Current behavior is "stay" and open the unmanaged URL in work profile.
+This policy allows admin to change behavior to switch to personal context and open the unmanaged URL.

+  `com.microsoft.intune.mam.managedbrowser.ProfileAutoSwitch`
+  - 0 (Default) - The URLs are opened in normal tabs with work profile
+  - 1 - Edge respects Intune's protection policy, the behavior is based on the configuration of Receive data from other apps in Intune protection policy.
+    - All apps - fall back to behavior for policy value 0
+    - None or Policy managed apps
+      - If personal profile is signed-in, the URLs are opened in normal tabs with personal profile
+      - If personal profile isn't signed-in, the URLs are opened in InPrivate
+      - If InPrivate is disabled, the URLs won't be opened
+  - 2 (Android only) - Microsoft Edge checks **URLAllowlist** or **URLBlocklist**.
+Microsoft Edge opens allowed URLs in normal tabs with work profile.
+As for URLs in blocklist, they might or might not be opened in InPrivate or normal tabs with personal profile, it depends on how **openInPrivateIfBlocked** is configured.

+## Version 123.0.2420.56 (iOS): March 25, 2024

+Fixed various bugs and performance issues.

 ## Version 122.0.2365.99 (Android and iOS): March 18, 2024

 Fixed various bugs and performance issues.